apache/druid/docs/operations/rule-configuration.md

 ---
 id: rule-configuration
-title: "Retaining or automatically dropping data"
+title: "Using rules to drop and retain data"
 ---

 <!--